 Yes, when disinfecting, you have to clean the surface beforehand, according to the experts at Top Cleaners London.
 “Meaning you first wipe with a multipurpose detergent to remove the dirt and then spray it, to kill the remaining bacterias,” Top Cleaners London explains.
 “However, bear in mind that the terms sanitizing and disinfecting are not interchangeable.
 Sanitizers reduce the number of bacteria, whereas disinfectants get rid of all germs.
 In that sense, people should buy disinfectants and not sanitizers.”
-Here are a few more ways you’re using disinfectants wrong.

 How do you properly disinfect a surface?